Alert Message Please update your browser.

 What is debt management?

 Falling into debt is undoubtedly stressful—it feels like you're carrying around a weight, heavy with worry about whether or not you can pay the next bill.
-Whether you're dealing with your own financial burden or a spouse's, long-term debt can distract you from living your regular day-to-day life.
+Dealing with your own financial burden can distract you from living your regular day-to-day life.

 Debt management is the process of assessing your debt and alleviating some of it with financial budgeting and planning.

 Finding a way to address your debt isn't easy, but it's important to manage it because you could spiral into further debt or other complicated situations if it's not addressed early.
-For example, if you've missed a credit card payment, you could be faced with additional expenses like late fees or higher annual percentage rates (APRs).
-To avoid exacerbating your current situation, let's walk through some of the ways to help alleviate the heaviness that comes with having debt.
+For example, if you've missed a credit card payment, you could be faced with additional expenses like late fees or annual percentage rates (APRs).
+Let's walk through some of the ways to help alleviate the heaviness that comes with having debt.

 In this article, you will learn: